Irene H. Heijink

 Research

 The main focus of my research is the damage and repair of the immunological mucosal barrier in lung disease.
-After my initial interest in the regulation of immune responses and interaction between T cells and the structural epithelial cells of the lung, my focus shifted towards the regulatory role of the epithelium in asthma and COPD.
-I studied a novel role of airway epithelial plasticity in these pathologies, showing that loss of epithelial barrier function is critical in the decision towards immunity and that epithelial-to-mesenchymal may drive tissue remodeling in these diseases.
-New concepts have emerged from these studies, e.g. on the role of mitochondrial dysfunction in abnormal airway epithelial responses in COPD.
-In addition, a crucial role has been proposed for epithelial damage and epithelium-derived danger signals in the pathogenesis of COPD.
+After my initial interest in the regulation of immune responses and interaction between T cells and the structural epithelial cells of the lung, my focus shifted towards the role of the damaged airway epithelial barrier as a major driver of the pathogenesis of asthma and COPD.
+I studied a novel role of airway epithelial barrier dysfunction in these obstructive lung diseases, showing that loss of epithelial barrier function is critical in the decision towards immunity, and that epithelial-to-mesenchymal transition may drive tissue remodeling in these diseases.
+Additionally, my team and I were one of the first to show that airway epithelial cells from COPD patients display mitochondrial dysfunction and that this contributes to abnormal epithelial repair.

 Samarelli, AV, Tonelli, R, Heijink, I, Martin Medina, A, Marchioni, A, Bruzzi, G et al..
 Dissecting the Role of Mesenchymal Stem Cells in Idiopathic Pulmonary Fibrosis: Cause or Solution.
 Front Pharmacol.
 2021;12 :692551. doi: 10.3389/fphar.2021.692551.
 PubMed PMID:34290610 PubMed Central PMC8287856.